pegahcarter/audits/tree/audit.md

 # Areas of Concern

-## Governance
-1. `setGov()`
-2. No minimum time locks on governance

 ## rebaseMultiplier (TREERebaser.sol)
-* The `rebaseMultiplier` variable can range between 0.05x and 10x.
+The `rebaseMultiplier` variable can range between 0.05x and 10x.
 This is a range of 2000x (0.05 * 2000 = 10) and is unnecessarily large.
 Large changes in `rebaseMultiplier` may have unintended consequences on TREE price and supply.
 (TODO: be more precise about 'unintended consequences')

 Let's play out a scenario where TREE price increased 8% in 12 hours to 1.08 yUSD and `rebaseMultiplier` is 5x.